Do Aphrodisiacs Actually Work? 9 Popular Aphrodisiacs

 Aphrodisiacs are food or drug-administered substances that increase libido and improve potency and sexual pleasure.
 The term ‘aphrodisiac’ was named after Aphrodite, the Greek goddess of love.

-People have long used medicinal plants and aphrodisiac foods before pharmacological drugs existed for traditional healing rituals and the treatment of illnesses.
-The same approach was used when people sought natural ways to treat reproductive issues such as reduced libido, erectile dysfunction, compulsive sexual behaviours and more.
-Procreation was one of the main motivations for using aphrodisiacs back then, as people wanted to increase their fertility and potency so that they could essentially ‘go forth and multiply’.
+People have long used medicinal plants and aphrodisiac foods – before pharmacological drugs existed – for traditional healing rituals and the treatment of illnesses.
+The same approach was used when people sought natural ways to treat reproductive issues, such as reduced libido, erectile dysfunction, compulsive sexual behaviours and more.
+In fact, procreation was one of the main motivations for using aphrodisiacs back then, so people could improve their fertility and potency, to essentially ‘go forth and multiply’.

 But how effective are aphrodisiacs?